Table of Contents

 - Monitor and Report Suspicious Activities: Institutions must implement procedures to detect and report potential money laundering or terrorist financing activities.

-Customer Identification Program (CIP) vs. Know Your Customer (KYC)
+What Is the Difference Between Customer Identification Program (CIP) and Know Your Customer (KYC)?

 Methods of Customer Identity Verification in Financial Institutions